YU-Zhejian/libceu/Readme.md

 For Visual Studio Users:

-Tested under MS Visual Studio 2019 (Windows 7) and 2022 (Windows 10).
-A Windows 10 SDK and Universal C Runtime (UCRT) should be needed.
+Tested under MS Visual Studio 2019 (Windows 7) and 2022 (Windows 10/11).
+A Windows 10 SDK should be needed.

 ## Building libceu